Notes on the Geography of New Zealand: Port Chalmers

 Here today, gone tomorrow.
 Note the log piles at the lower right: another major export.

 A closer view of the container terminal; it's operated by Port Otago, Ltd.

 The boxes arrive by train.

-The trains arrive by tunnel--and have done that since 1873.
+The trains arrive by tunnel--and have done since 1873.

 What do dentists say?

 Grey Street is the long one here.
-The pie-shaped building is the old Municipal Chambers, now the town library.
-Behind it is the Port Chalmers Hotel, sometimes called the Tunnel Hotel from the railway tunnel just behind it.
+The pie-slice building is the old Municipal Chambers, now the town library.
+Behind it is the Port Chalmers Hotel.
 The library looks toward the stone-colored old Post Office and, across Grey Street, to a former branch of the Bank of New Zealand.

 George Street as it approaches the docks.

 The old post office is now the town museum.
 This is where you hit the brakes if you're coming in from Dunedin and don't want to get wet.